OpenAMP/openamp-docs/demos/echo.rst

 For host controllers, like Linux, a script can be used to pipe the firmware to the exposed remoteproc system, followed by the execution of the user space echo_test application.
 For controllers without scripting capability, like baremetal and RTOS (Real Time Operating systems), this would be achieved in the code.

+In the :ref:`Demo Docker Images<docker-images-label>` this is script demo1A.

 ****************
 Echo Test Source
 ****************